IzakCancino/Emoji-Maze/README.md

 ## ✨ Usage

-Download the `.zip` document, unzip it, charge it in your [Chrome Extensions Manager](chrome://extensions/), open it and start to play!
+Download the folder, charge it in your [Chrome Extensions Manager](chrome://extensions/), open it and start to play!

 ### Menu